ArtanaFio/TOP_Restaurant_Page/README.md

     - Implement tab-switching logic in 'index.js' using event listeners for each button in the header navbar.
     - Each button click should clear the current contents of 'div#content' and load the appropriate module.

+## Deployment
+1. Follow the instructions to deploy your 'dist' directory to GitHub Pages.
+2. Add an npm script in 'package.json' to simplify the deployment process:
+    "scripts": {
+        "deploy": "git subtree push --prefix dist origin gh-pages" }
+3. Run 'npm run deploy' to update the live preview.

 ## Acknowledgments
 - **Fonts:**
     - Lilita One, https://fonts.google.com/specimen/Lilita+One by Juan Montoreano
+    - Kaushan Script, https://fonts.google.com/specimen/Kaushan+Script by Impallari Type
 - **Photo credits:**
     - Photo by Ida Rizkha: https://www.pexels.com/photo/salad-with-fresh-vegetables-and-eggs-3008740/